Clever/gitbot/README.md

     args: ["pull-request", "-m", "Implemented feature X", "-b", "Clever:master", "-h", "Clever:add-something-trivial"]
 ```

+## Tips

+* Start small: run on a single repository to start.
+* Start with a single no-op `post_cmd` and run `gitbot` with `GITBOT_LEAVE_TEMPDIRS=1`.
+This lets you examine the side effects of the change command without any consequences.

 ## Note about using `hub`

 [hub](https://github.com/github/hub) is very useful as a `post_cmd`.